Julienned Zucchini Vegan Mexican Bowl

 - salt and fresh ground black pepper to taste

-How did I make the Julienned Zucchini?
+How did I make Julienned Zucchini for the Mexican Bowl?

 I used an inexpensive Julienne Cutter (affiliate link) to make the zucchini strips you see here.
-This method was featured in my post on How to Make Zucchini Noodles which gives three methods, but now that I have a Spiralizer (affiliate link), that’s definitely the method I’d use.
+This method was featured in my post on How to Make Zucchini Noodles which gives three methods, but now that I have a Spiralizer (affiliate link), that’s probably the method I’d use.

 Want more ideas for Zucchini Noodles?

-How to Make Julienned Zucchini Vegan Mexican Bowl:
+How to make this Vegetarian Mexican Bowl:

 - Zest one of the limes and then squeeze the juice.
 (You need 5 tablespoons lime juice total, probably 3 limes.)